riccgass/riccgass/README.md

 - 🧬 💻 biomedical engineer passionate about computer vision in healthcare

-- 🧠 🦷 currently working on Machine Learning / Artificial Intelligence for Dentisrty
+- 🧠 🦷 currently working on Machine Learning / Artificial Intelligence for Dentistry

 - 📫 🚀 let's connect on https://www.linkedin.com/in/riccardo-gassino-77182ab6/